salihbektas/react-native-esp32-bluetooth-RC-car/readme.md

 # Yaratık

-Yaratık (beast in Turkish) is a remote control toy car project that works over bluetooth using react native expo and esp-32.
+Yaratık (creature in Turkish) is a remote control toy car project that works over bluetooth using react native expo and esp-32.

 ## Required parts list